 - Program Start: Specify whether to start the session empty or to display a score.
 The options are one of the following: Start empty (no score) / Continue last session / Start with new score (i.e. New Score Wizard automatically opens) / Start with score (the program default, or one of your own choosing).
 You can also choose which panels to display.
-This can be any combination of: Splash screen, Play Panel, Navigator, - You can also choose which panels to display.
-This can be any combination of: Splash screen, Play Panel, Navigator or Start Center.
+This can be any combination of: Splash screen, Play Panel, Navigator, or Start Center.
 Also select if Tours will be active. - Folders: Specify the default folders for score files, style files, custom score templates, plugins, additional SoundFonts, images, and extensions. - Language: Choose the language used by the program.
 Translations may be updated from here too.
 Note that language translation updates can also be done via the menu: Help → Resource Manager. - Telemetry: Tick/untick to authorize MuseScore to collect usage data.
-The type of data collected is listed, and updated as needed, in telemetry Z. - Appearance: Specify a dark or light theme, and the width and height of icons.
+The type of data collected is listed, and updated as needed, in telemetry 2. - Appearance: Specify a dark or light theme, and the width and height of icons.
 Set display "Font face" and "Font size".